aptech/docs/docs/tsmt/automtcontrolcreate.rst

 Purpose
 -------
-Sets the members of an instance of an automtControl structure to default values.
+Sets the members of an instance of an :class:`automtControl` structure to default values.

 Format
 ------